Edo traditional food

-Edo traditional food consists of dishes or food items common among the people of Edo State.
-The State is home to various ethnic groups including the Binis (or Edos), Ishan (Esan), Afemai, Etsako, Uzebba Iuleha people [Owan] and others.
-The Traditional food found among these people usually involves soup and swallow. 'swallow' is a term for Nigerian meals that are taken with soup and ingested without chewing (Although there are few people who are actually chew before swallowing).
+Edo traditional food consists of dishes and food items common among the people of Edo State.
+The state is home to various ethnic groups, including the Binis (or Edos), Ishan (Esan), Afemai, Etsako, Uzebba Iuleha people (Owan) and others.
+Traditional foods among these groups commonly include soups served with swallows.
+Swallow is a term for Nigerian meals that are typically eaten with soup and swallowed without chewing, although some people chew them before swallowing.

+Soups

-While the 'swallows' are common among most ethnic groups in Nigeria.
-The soups are unique to different ethnic group. the following are some of the native cuisines popular among Edo people.
+While swallows are common among most ethnic groups in Nigeria, the soups are often unique to different ethnic groups.
+The following are some of the traditional soups and dishes associated with the Edo people.